Victoria Pendergast

-Victoria "Tori" Pendergast (born 25 January 1991) is an Australian F58 athletics shot put competitor and LW12.1 classified Para-alpine skier.
+Victoria Pendergast (born 25 January 1991) is an Australian F58 athletics shot put competitor and LW12.1 classified Para-alpine skier.
 When she competed at the 2014 Winter Paralympics in Sochi, she became Australia's first female sit skier at the Winter Paralympics.
 She competed in two events, finishing seventh in women's slalom sit-ski and tenth in the women's giant slalom sit-ski.
 She also won a silver and a bronze medal in the slalom and super-G at the 2013 North America Cup, and a bronze medal in the giant slalom at the 2013 IPC World Cup in Thredbo.

 Personal

-Victoria "Tori" Pendergast was born in Gosford, New South Wales on 25 January 1991.
+Victoria Pendergast was born in Gosford, New South Wales on 25 January 1991.
 She has sacral agenesis, and was born missing the lower part of her spine.
 She attended Loreto Normanhurst, and in 2013 she graduated with a degree in business and marketing from the University of Technology, Sydney.
 In early 2014, she was working as a telemarketer.
 She is an F58 classified shot put competitor who finished 8th in the Girls Shot Put Disability Open at the 2004 Schools Athletics Championships.